bibanon/bibanon/Current-projects.md

 ## Partnership

 * [ArchiveTeam - 4chan](http://www.archiveteam.org/index.php?title=4chan) - The Archive Team wiki has a list of important targets to archive.
 Chanarchive is a big one that was lost.
 Twice.
+* [Stanford Digital Repository](http://purl.stanford.edu/tf565pz4260) - Henry Lowood (@Liebenwalde), Curator of History of Science & Technology, supports the archival of internet culture and can provide archival space for much of our data at Stanford servers.